harshalkadam777/gaur-migration-demo/README.md

-Here’s a **fresh `README.md`** you can drop straight into your GitHub repo (`harshalkbison`).
+Here’s a **fresh `README.md`** you can drop straight into your GitHub repo (`gaur-migration-demo`).
 It’s structured so visitors understand the purpose, how to use it, and how to contribute:

 ---